rareval48/CircuitPython/README.md

 <img src="https://user-images.githubusercontent.com/71342195/132705470-5ed55196-d533-40a7-8287-22687f17d50c.jpg"> <img src="https://user-images.githubusercontent.com/71342195/132705916-4f73c04e-05ac-4eff-89e7-fa6141bc669f.jpg"><img src= "https://user-images.githubusercontent.com/71342195/132704790-18001dc9-acca-49ba-9342-20a454e6e22e.jpg" width="250px">

 ### Reflection
 The first thing that I had to do was see what was happened to the Metro becasue the serial monitor kept printing "Hello World" even though I had "Make Colors" with the print funtion.
-Then once that was fixed I had to see if the code I was using actually worked.
-Once I found out it worked I then stated filling out my notebook.
+I had to reset the board everytime i updated my code to fix the problem.
+Once it was fixed the assignment got significantly easier.

 ## CircuitPython_Servo